Faith and Recovery After Typhoon Bopha

 “Our parishes, with Caritas Manila taking the lead, are already working to assure you that you are not alone in this time of need,” the cardinal said, addressing the victims.
 “Strengthen yourselves.
 The Lord and your brothers and sisters in Christ are with you.”

-The Knights of Columbus has been providing emergency funds and items as well as hands-on personal assistance through local councils.
+The Knights of Columbus has been providing emergency funds and items as well as hands-on personal assistance through their local councils.
 The Catholic fraternal organization has more than 285,000 members throughout the Philippines.

 “There is much destruction, death and suffering, but the spirit of the people is strong, despite everything,” said Balbino Fauni, who serves as the regional deputy for the Knights of Columbus in the Mindanao area.
 He visited affected areas with a group of K of C leaders a few days after the storm to bring emergency food supplies and relief funds and to assess the needs of Knights, their families and others struck by the storm.